 A large selection of practice rooms with pianos and organs are available on both campuses.
 The music library houses a superb collection of compact discs, records, listening equipment and scores.

-Please learn more about CSB/SJU's practice and performance facilities here.
+Please learn more about CSB/SJU's practice and performance facilities.

 Performance opportunities are built into both the music major and minor programs.
 In the junior and senior years, music majors frequently present an hour-long recital open to the college community and to the public.
+The Student Performance Series provides an opportunity for students to perform pieces that they are working on in a semi-formal setting with an audience of supportive peers.
 In addition to solo performance opportunities, numerous choral and instrumental ensembles are open to both majors and non-majors.
 There are also many performance opportunities outside of our campuses.

-For a comprehensive list of the academic year's music events, click here.
+See our comprehensive list of the academic year's music events.